Ethorbit/steamcmd-server-docker/README.md

 So don't pass them; mount the container and modify the generated start.sh script instead.

-This can only be used on the first launch, but if you mount the container, you can modify the script.
+This can only be used on the first launch, but if you mount the container, you can always change it.

 * `USER_ID` `GROUP_ID`